concatenate-team/concatenate-team.github.io/README.md

 # LogIn_Page
-A basic authenticated login page
+A basic authenticated Login page

 This is a sample Login Page we can build on and generate ideas from This Login page was made using HTML and CSS